sixswordstudio/sixswordstudio.github.io/_posts/2022-11-01-online-portfolio.md

 layout: post
 ---

+# How to create and deploy a website using free tools
-**Note: This guide is specific to MacOS ([13.0](https://en.wikipedia.org/wiki/MacOS_Ventura)) users who have not previously installed Ruby on their computer.**
+**Note: This guide is for MacOS ([13.0](https://en.wikipedia.org/wiki/MacOS_Ventura)) users who have not previously installed Ruby on their computer.**
-# Why make a website
-Building your own website to host a portfolio is a prime way to have complete control of your content.
-The look and feel of the site is fully in your hands, for better or for worse.
-The technical challenge is surmountable with the right resources, and this guide aims to bring those resources together for the self-guided learner.

-# Who can build it?
-This guide assumes that you have a baseline understanding of the web, but have not taken your own steps yet to build and configure a website.
-This is a basic walkthrough that takes you from having none of the tools and no experience at the start, to the end goal: an online landing page that other people can visit, using only free tools.

 ---
-# Software tools
+# Recommended software

 Install tools **with a user interface** by registering for an account on their website, or by downloading their program from the MacOS App Store.
 To avoid future errors, drag them out of 'Downloads' and into to the 'Applications' folder.